Advice

 We tend to talk about putting out food for the birds as supplementary food, as it is a top-up to all the natural food that your garden birds need.
 Most birds need a very varied diet, and their chicks often have a very different and specific menu.
 All of it must come in large part from the rest of your garden and the local area: worms, caterpillars, spiders, beetles, flies, seeds, berries, fruit, even leaves.
 Your garden birds will spend most of their time having a good old food-hunt away from your feeders.

-Read how to keep your garden birds healthy for important information about cleaning feeders and bird baths, to keep the birds that use them, fit, healthy and disease free.
+Read how to keep your garden birds healthy for important information about cleaning feeders and bird baths, to help reduce the risk of spreading disease.

 A few handy hints